quafzi/judge/README.rst

 Installation
 ============

 First of all you need Judge itself, of course.
-So you'll have to clone it:
+So you'll have to clone it recursively:

 ::

-    git clone git@gitorious.nr:tools/judge.git
+    git clone git@gitorious.nr:tools/judge.git --recursive

 Judge requires a lot of tools to evaluate extensions.
 For dependency management, we use Composer_.
 So you'll have to install it on your system: